LorenzoCorbella74/luce.js/doc/index.md

 ```

 ## Router
-To use the provided router during the bootstrap of the app just map the URLs with the associated component to be displayed, set the 'fallback' component and start listening for URL changes:
+To use the provided router during the bootstrap of the app just map the URLs with the associated components to be displayed, set the 'fallback' component:
 ```javascript
 window.onload = function () {